01 / Why it matters?

 Build physical models

 A model that breaks physics is worse than no model.
 We build physical common sense into the model itself, so its answers stay inside the laws they describe.
+And a model must know how far to trust itself — a prediction whose uncertainty is unknown is hard to act on in engineering.

 Create innovative tools